National Parks

 Guadalupe Mountains National Park in Texas

 The Highpoint of Texas offers more than mountain climbing.
 In the fall, the trees are the show.
-Since the park is the southern tip of the Rocky Mountains, find maples and the Texas Madrones.
+Since the park is at the southern tip of the Rocky Mountains, you can find maples and the Texas Madrones.

 Guadalupe Mountains National Park is located in West Texas.
-Open 24-hours a day and 365 days year.
+It is open 24 hours a day, 365 days a year.
 Admission is $7 a person for 16+ for a seven-day pass.

 National Parks of Texas